jinheehanaaa/TUT-Blog-with-Go-and-ReactJS-TailwindCSS/README.md

 - Dealing with environment variables using godotenv
 - Hash functions for password using dcrypt
 - Routes for API requests using Fiber
+- Middleware for handling Client's request

 # Development Tool (Optional)
 - Golang for server development
 - XAMPP for development in local environment
-- Postman or Thunder Client for Testing API
+- Postman, or Thunder Client for Testing API

 # 3rd Party Packages
 - [GORM](https://gorm.io/docs/index.html) for SQL connction <code></code>